 So what does this mean for the future of motorcycling?
 Gearheads may be scratching their heads and wondering why you’d want to mess with motorcycles and whether this new transportation technology has a place in riding culture.

-It may not seem like it to some old-school riders, however, electric motorcycle companies’ increasing use of AI and big data will not only improve riding but will also change the world’s transportation ecosystem for the better.
+While it may not seem like it to some old-school riders, electric motorcycle companies’ increasing use of AI and big data will not only improve riding but will also change the world’s transportation ecosystem for the better.
 How?
 Let’s find out!

 AI and Big Data Will Make Roads Much Safer

 The auto industry has already invested vast amounts of time and money into advanced driver-assistance systems (ADAS).

 Although it’s a little early to see the long-term impact from cars with ADAS on the roads, the market will only continue to grow.
 According to a recent survey, the ADAS market is predicted to undergo a compound annual growth rate (CAGR) of 21.4% from 2019 to 2026.
 The challenge is getting all methods of transportation to invest in their own driver-assistance systems.
 This isn’t easy – especially with the difficulties in making an Advanced Warning System for Motorcycles (AWSM™).